ackolandjian/PE---SNCF/README - Copy.md

 - toJsonData.py: converts the data provided (transport plan & action/regulation) to json files and put them in usefulData folder.
 - remarkable_points_restructured.py: converts the remarkable points to json file.
+- get_lines.py: takes the original transport plan and gathers the data on lines J and L, and saves them in two separate files lineJ.json and lineL.json respectively.
 - removeElement.py: deletes the unecessary data existing in files lineL.json and lineJ.json and creates new files lineL_preprocessed.json and lineJ_preprocessed.json.
+- get_times.py:
 - get_act_regul_lines.py:
    - Takes the action/regulation json file and deletes the unecessary data.
    - Filters the action/regulation file by the data on lines J and L, and creates new json files act_regul_lineJ.json and act_regul_lineL.json respectively.